Acha-Edison-Abiya/Customer-churn-prediction-model--the-case-of-a-bank/README.md

 # Customer-churn-prediction-model--the-case-of-a-bank
 This project aims to build a machine learning model to predict whether bank customers will churn or not.
 The churn rate - rate at which bank customers stop doing business with the bank.

+## Customer Churn Prediction Model: The Case of a Bank

+## Objective

+The objective of this project is to build a machine learning model that predicts whether bank customers will churn (i.e., leave the bank).
+By understanding the factors influencing customer churn, the bank can take proactive steps to retain customers and reduce attrition rates.

+## Dataset

+The dataset used in this project consists of 10,000 bank customers and includes 14 attributes such as:

+	•	Credit score
+	•	Geographical location (Germany, France, Spain)
+	•	Gender (male, female)
+	•	Age
+	•	Tenure (years as a bank customer)
+	•	Account balance
+	•	Estimated salary
+	•	Number of products purchased through the bank
+	•	Credit card status
+	•	Active member status

+The dataset is imbalanced, with only 20% of customers having churned.
+This necessitated the use of techniques like SMOTE to balance the classes during model training.
+# Methodology

+## Data Preprocessing and Cleaning:
+	•	The dataset was cleaned by removing missing values, duplicates, and unnecessary columns.
+	•	Features were categorized into numerical and categorical attributes for further analysis.
+## Exploratory Data Analysis (EDA):
+	•	Visualizations such as box plots and histograms were used to understand the distribution of numerical attributes.
+	•	The target variable (churn) was analyzed for distribution and imbalance.
+	•	The relationship between the target variable and categorical attributes was explored through count plots.
+## Feature Engineering:
+	•	New features were created by transforming existing attributes, such as tenure relative to age, credit score categories, and balance score categories.
+	•	One-hot encoding was applied to categorical variables like geography and gender.
+## 	Model Training:
+	•	The data was split into training and test sets, and SMOTE was applied to the training set to handle class imbalance.
+	•	Three models were trained: Random Forest with two different hyperparameter settings and LightGBM.
+	•	MLflow was used to track and log experiments, including model parameters and performance metrics.
+## Model Evaluation:
+	•	The performance of each model was evaluated using metrics such as accuracy, F1 score, precision, recall, ROC AUC score, and confusion matrix.
+	•	The models were also saved and evaluated for future use.
+## Business Intelligence:
+	•	The final model predictions were saved to a Delta table and visualized using Power BI to provide actionable insights for the bank.
+	•	Key insights included the impact of product usage, geography, age, and credit score on churn rates.
+# Results

 ### Results from Exploratory Data Analysis (EDA)
 - 1. Geographical Distribution: The majority of the bank’s customers are from France, with Spain having the lowest churn rate, indicating better customer retention in Spain compared to France and Germany.
 - 2. Credit Card Ownership: A large proportion of customers own credit cards, reflecting the widespread adoption or availability of credit card products among the bank’s clientele.